Project-Aloha/windows_oem_xiaomi_vayu/README.md

 ![POCO X3 Pro Windows](https://github.com/user-attachments/assets/355e74cd-dea9-460f-8db4-87f766cd3223)

 This repository contains driver binary files for Poco X3 Pro based on MTP855 drivers.
-All driver binary files form a board support package to be used on Poco X3 Pro devices to provide hardware support for the Windows operating system.
+All driver binary files form a board support package to be used on Poco X3 Pro to provide hardware support for the Windows operating system.

 These driver files are not perfect, typos may exist, feel free to file an issue on GitHub in case you found any.
-These driver files are based on @gus33000 's drivers for Surface Duo.
+These driver files are based on @gus33000 's drivers for MTP855.
 Huge thanks to @gus33000!

 ## Resources